-The spreadsheet is also really important to keep an eye on budget, when you have everything filled you can have quite a clear idea of what you are going to spend and if needed you can go back and adjust to save some money on accommodation or various activities.
-The more info you have then the less surprises you will get.
+The spreadsheet is also really important to keep an eye on the budget.
+When you have everything filled in you can have quite a clear idea of what you are going to spend and if needed you can go back and adjust to save some money on accommodation or various activities.
+The more info you have then the fewer surprises you will get.

 The spreadsheet together with the google map you created are the sanity savers of any trip!

 HOT TIP: Print the most important documents.
 Even if you have a digital copy of everything, print your train ticket, car rental voucher, tour or experience voucher.

 EXTRA STEPS TO PLAN THE TRIP TO PERFECTION

 Once you get to this point, your itinerary should be complete and detailed.
 To test yourself you can start with a simple itinerary, maybe just a short trip to get familiar with the various steps.
 Once you discover the benefits you will never go back.

 Before leaving, for the trip to be a success there are still a couple of things to consider.

 Never leave without insurance.
 Especially if you have children, but also for any mishap, from the cancelled flight to the lost suitcase.
 Insurance will give you a minimum of security and peace of mind.